DoubleDrup/Autocad-Plugin-Templates/tutorial.md

     </Project>
     ```
 4. Change the `RootNamespace` to the value of `sourceName` in the `template.json` file.
 This is important because every instance of this value will be replaced to the _name of the implementation of the template_, which is really handy.
 We will look at this after we reinstall the template.
-5. Change the paths of the references to `accoremgd.dll`, `Acdbmgd.dll` and `acmgd.dll` to the location of the .
+5. Change the paths of the references to `accoremgd.dll`, `Acdbmgd.dll` and `acmgd.dll` to where they are located on your device.
-6. Save the file as `AutocadTemplate.csproj` and remove the `.txt` file.
+6. Save the file as `Autocad.Template.Basic.csproj` and remove the `.txt` file.

 Reinstall your template like earlier and then create a project that is called `TestSourceName` for example.
 When you inspect the project you will see the following changes:
-- `AutocadTemplate.csproj` -> `TestSourceName.csproj`
+- `Autocad.Template.Basic.csproj` -> `TestSourceName.csproj`
-- `<RootNamespace>AutocadTemplate</RootNamespace>` -> `<RootNamespace>TestSourceName</RootNamespace>`
+- `<RootNamespace>Autocad.Template.Basic</RootNamespace>` -> `<RootNamespace>TestSourceName</RootNamespace>`

 Pretty useful, right?

 Let's start working in a code editor now.
-Pick one you like, and open the `AutocadTemplate.csproj` in this editor.
+Pick one you like, and open the `Autocad.Template.Basic.csproj` in this editor.

 Since the `.template.config` was not indexed with the project, it might not be visible in your code editor.
-We want to keep the indexing the way it is, but you can still edit the file by clicking on the `Show all files` in your editor.
+We want to keep the indexing the way it is, but you can still edit the file by clicking on the `Show all files` in the solution tree in your IDE.

-#### Adding a launch profile to start Autocad automatically
+#### Adding a launch profile
-We probably want to start the Autocad application whenever we run a debug.
-You could add a launch profile to your editor every time you create a plugin, but why not make this easy?
+If you are creating .NET projects, you want to explain the compiler what you mean with "debugging".
+For example, you probably want to start the Autocad application whenever we run a debug in this project.
+This is done in a launch profile, and you could add it to your project every time you create a plugin, but why not make this easy?

 1. Add a `Properties` folder to the project.
 2. Add a file called `launchSettings.json` to this folder.
+In this file you can add 1 or more profiles that will be available when debugging.
-3. Add the following to the new file, but change the `executablePath` to the path to your `acad.exe` location.
+3. Add the following example profile to the new file, but change the `executablePath` to the path of your `acad.exe` location.
+Feel free to add other profiles whenever you like.
     ```json
     {
       "profiles": {